noelmaurice/py_django_genesis_server/README.md

 # Variant project

-> Parse annotated VCF files.
+> Parse annotated VCF files and extract variant information.
 >
-> Manage variant database and requests.
+> Manage variant with database and requests.
 >
-> Provide web services.
+> Provide web services for doing request about variants (create variant, find variant samples, and so on)

+### Warning

+There is two versions of the python library pysam : on a windows system install **pysam-win**, and install **pysam** for other systems.

-# Run the Django project server
+## Run the Django project server

 > python manage.py runserver

-# Launch the tests of the project
+## Launch the tests of the project

 > python manage.py test

-# Main web service uvicorn file
+## Main web service uvicorn file

 > mainScriptWS.py